Skip to main content

 This money was ring-fenced for education, but it is ending up in the hands of the corporate shareholders of recruitment companies.

-Public money is being lost to private, profit-making companies.
+Millions of pounds of public money is being lost to private, profit-making companies.
 It is not being used to pay for teachers, special needs support staff, classroom equipment, books, computers, children's' services or staff training.
 Schools are responsible for their financial prudence.
 Agencies do not have to account for how they deploy the money they receive.
 There is little or no inward reinvestment from the agencies; they take but they do not give back.
 That money is gone for good; money that tax-payers were assured was specifically for education not the sales agents and investors and shareholders of the recruitment agency market.

 Schools are being asked to cut spending, and yet most schools have no choice but to source supply teachers from agencies who now control over 70% of the temporary and supply teacher market in England and Wales.
 As teacher numbers dwindle, the need for substitute and short term cover increases.
 Agencies are cashing in on this.
 But why should they?
 They are not publicly accountable and there is no statutory regulator to oversee their business activities.
 They are not recognised by the Department for Education as approved education service providers, so their candidates, although qualified as teachers, are not eligible for the Teachers' Pension Scheme or included in the remit of the pay review body, the STRB.